techworkersco/twc-site-nl/content/events/2025-04-23/index.en.md

 - **Wednesday, April 23rd**: 19:00 - 20:00
 - **Friday, April 25th**: 13:00 - 14:00

 The session is open to all and will be hosted on Google Meet.
-You are encourage to join from an incognito window with an alias/nickname, and to leave your camera/audio off.
+You're welcome to join from an incognito window with a pseudonym, and to leave your camera and audio off.

 Fill in your email in the below form to receive the link to the session.
 Your email will **only** be used for receiving the invite.